dduril/front-end-developer/tech-watch.md

 - **<a href="https://www.lynda.com/" target="_blank">Lynda.com</a>**
 - **<a href="https://www.pluralsight.com/" target="_blank">Pluralsight</a>**
 - **<a href="https://www.udacity.com/" target="_blank">Udacity</a>**
+- **<a href="http://www.ucsc-extension.edu/content/engineering-and-technology-2" target="_blank">UCSC Silicon Valley Extension</a>**

 ### Technology Book Publishers

-What's being published is an excellent indicator of what's hot and trending.
+What's being published is also an excellent indicator of what's hot and trending.

 - **<a href="http://www.informit.com/" target="_blank">Addison Wesley</a>**
 - **<a href="https://www.apress.com/" target="_blank">Apress</a>**